antoinedemathelin/Unsupervised-Domain-Adaptation-For-Star-Formation-History/README.md

     <figcaption> <b>Figure 3</b>: <i>Global SFH predictions for the <b>SIMBA</b> experiments.
 The curves correspond to the sums over all predicted SFH for different domain adaptation methods</i></figcaption>
   </figure>
 </p>

+## References
+- [1] Davé R. et al. 2019.
+SIMBA: Cosmological simulations with black hole growth and feedback.
+*Monthly Notices of the Royal Astronomical Society*.
+486 2 2827 2849. [paper](https://arxiv.org/abs/1901.10203)
+- [2] Schaye J. et al. 2015.
+The EAGLE project simulating the evolution and assembly of galaxies and their environments. *Monthly Notices of the Royal Astronomical Society*.
+446 1 521 554.
+- [3] Vogelsberger M. et al. 2014.
+Introducing the Illustris Project simulating the coevolution of dark and visible matter in the Universe. *Monthly Notices of the Royal Astronomical Society*.
+444 2 1518 1547
+- [4] Sugiyama, M. et al. 2007.
+Direct Importance Estimation with Model Selection and Its Application to Covariate Shift Adaptation. *In Proceedings of the 20 th International Conference on Neural Information Processing Systems, NIPS’ 07*.
+1433 1440 Red Hook, NY, USA Curran Associates Inc.